johndeu/ams-rocks/README.md

-# Azure Media Services web site
+# Azure Media Services demo and samples site

 This project is using the following technologies:
 * Next.js